-In this lab, you learned about frames, page navigation, and back behavior within a UWP app.
+In this lab, you learned about frames, page navigation, and back and forward behavior within a UWP app.
 In the next lab, you will expand on your knowledge of UWP to create an adaptive UI that is tailored across a broad range of screen resolutions.